Soumya9173/Heart-Risk-Prediction/README.md

 An interactive Streamlit application that predicts the risk of heart disease based on user‑provided clinical information.
 The app loads a pre‑trained K‑Nearest Neighbors (KNN) model along with its scaler and a list of expected feature columns to ensure inputs are correctly aligned before prediction.

+Note: In the app's UI, the title appears as "Heart Stroke prediction."
+This refers to the same heart disease risk predictor described here.

 ## Features
 - Simple, web‑based UI built with Streamlit